celery/celery/README.rst

 Get Started
 ===========

-If this is the first time you're trying to use Celery, or you are new to Celery 4.0 coming from previous versions then you should read our getting started tutorials:
+If this is the first time you're trying to use Celery, or you're new to Celery 4.0 coming from previous versions then you should read our getting started tutorials: